nkh/P5-App-Asciio/documentation/mdbook_asciio/src/export/embedded_png.md

-# Asciio emedded in a PNG file
+# Asciio embedded in a PNG file

 You can save your asciio document as a PNG, it will be recognized by image viewers; that also allows you to have a preview in your file manager.